-Fund financial statements are provided for governmental funds.
+Fund financial statements are provided for governmental and fiduciary funds, even though the fiduciary funds are not included in the government-wide financial statements.
 The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, equity, revenues and expenditures.
 Major individual governmental funds are reported as separate columns in the fund financial statements: